ShuffleGate: Scalable Feature Optimization for Recommender Systems via Batch-wise Sensitivity Learning: Methodology

-This operation breaks the correlation between the feature and the label while preserving the feature's statistical properties (mean, variance).
+\textbf{Mechanism.} Given a batch of input tensors $\mathbf{Z} \in \mathbb{R}^{B \times K}$, where $K$ represents the target granularity (i.e., $K=F$ for FS, $K=D$ for DS), we aim to break the feature-label correlation while preserving statistical properties.
+Instead of complex matrix multiplications, we implement this efficiently via a parallel \texttt{Gather} operation (Algorithm \ref{alg:efficient_shuffle}).
+Specifically, for each column $k \in \{1, \dots, K\}$, we generate a random permutation of indices along the batch dimension $B$ and reorder the elements independently.
 With typically large batch sizes in industrial practice (e.g., $B \ge 8192$), this batch-wise strategy effectively approximates the global marginal distribution.

-\textbf{Efficiency Analysis.} Unlike post-hoc permutation methods (e.g., SHARK) that require $O(N)$ inference passes for $N$ features, our batch-wise shuffling is implemented via a parallel \texttt{Gather} operation (Algorithm \ref{alg:efficient_shuffle}).
-The complexity is $O(dB \log B)$ for sorting indices, adding negligible overhead to the training loop.
+\textbf{Efficiency Analysis.} Unlike post-hoc permutation methods (e.g., SHARK) that require $O(N)$ inference passes for $N$ features, our approach integrates parallel sensitivity analysis directly into the forward pass.
+The complexity is $O(KB \log B)$, adding negligible overhead to the training loop.
 This allows ShuffleGate to scale to millions of parameters, as demonstrated in our experiments.

+Equipped with this scalable shuffling mechanism, we now demonstrate how to instantiate the unified framework across varying structural granularities.